 CD with manual—Audio CD to listen to while you follow along with the printed slides in the accompanying manual.

-Streaming audio and video—Experience the full contents of a CD or DVD program online while you follow along with the electronic manual.
+Streaming audio—Experience the full contents of a CD program online while you follow along with the electronic manual.

 SIG Perspectives self-study—Low-cost CE courses through your affiliation with one of ASHA's 19 Special Interest Groups.
 Every SIG Perspectives issue has a corresponding exam that can be purchased for only $5 if you are a member of that SIG (e.g., if you belong to SIG 5, you pay only $5 to take an exam for an issue of the SIG 5 Perspectives).
 Learn more about the benefits of joining a Special Interest Group.